 At St. Mary's, we Learn like Jesus Love like Jesus Care like Jesus (Always try our best) (Respect others) (Stay safe) What does this look like?
-What does this look like?
-I take pride in doing my best work I listen and respect others' opinions I move safely around school I am resilient I make best use of my time I am helpful I listen to advice I challenge myself I am an active learner, taking parts in all elements of learning I give my own opinion in a kind and thoughtful way I treat others how I would like to be treated I look out for those who might need help I am considerate of my own safety I am considerate of the safety of others Learning Behaviour Conduct Behaviour Conduct Behaviour
+I take pride in doing my best work I listen and respect others' opinions I move safely around school I am resilient I give my own opinion in a kind and I am considerate of my own safety I make best use of my time thoughtful way I am considerate of the safety of I am helpful I treat others how I would like to be treated others I listen to advice

+I challenge myself I am an active learner, taking parts in all elements of learning I look out for those who might need help Learning Behaviour Conduct Behaviour Conduct Behaviour